kokkos/kokkos/BUILD.md

 * Kokkos_ARCH_BGQ
     * Whether to optimize for the BGQ architecture
     * BOOL Default: OFF
-* Kokkos_ARCH_CARRIZO
-    * Whether to optimize for the CARRIZO architecture
-    * BOOL Default: OFF
 * Kokkos_ARCH_EPYC
     * Whether to optimize for the EPYC architecture
     * BOOL Default: OFF
-* Kokkos_ARCH_FIJI
-    * Whether to optimize for the FIJI architecture
-    * BOOL Default: OFF
-* Kokkos_ARCH_GFX901
-    * Whether to optimize for the GFX901 architecture
-    * BOOL Default: OFF
 * Kokkos_ARCH_HSW
     * Whether to optimize for the HSW architecture
-    * BOOL Default: OFF
-* Kokkos_ARCH_KAVERI
-    * Whether to optimize for the KAVERI architecture
     * BOOL Default: OFF
 * Kokkos_ARCH_KEPLER30
     * Whether to optimize for the KEPLER30 architecture